anchpop/wise_mans_haskell/book.md

 4
 ```

 Can you see what's going on here?
 We've written a function called `addOne`!marginnote(It's convention in Haskell that if a function name is composed of multiple words, the first letter of each word after the first one is capitalized.
 That's why we have `addOne`, not `addone`.
 In fact, Haskell won't let you start a function name with an uppercase letter.), which does exactly what it says on the tin (If you're coming from other languages, notice that Haskell doesn't use parentheses or commas in function calls).
 When we write `addOne 3` it's the same as writing `3 + 1`.
 You can think of `addOne` as a kind of machine - you put a number in, and it spits a different number out.
 In our case, the number it spits out is always one higher than the one you put in.
-We say `addOne` *takes* a number as a parameter!marginnote(While they're not technically equivalent, I will use the words "parameter" and "argument" interchangeably.), and *returns* a different number.
+We say `addOne` *takes* a number as a parameter!marginnote(While they're not technically equivalent, we will use the words "parameter" and "argument" interchangeably.), and *returns* a different number.

-!figure(Demonstration of how `addOne` works.)(assets/exp_addOneDemo.svg)
+!figure(Demonstration of how `addOne` works.)(/static/wise_mans_haskell/assets/exp_addOneDemo.svg)

 ---